UMCarpentries/intro-curriculum-r/paper/paper.md

 First, the modular nature of the curriculum means that each lesson is independent from the others, so it is not apparent to learners how to integrate all of the skills together for reproducible research projects.
-Additionally, the Carpentries material is more of a reference than a lesson plan as there is too much content for the time allotted in a two-day workshop.
+Additionally, The Carpentries material is more of a reference than a lesson plan as there is too much content for the time allotted in a two-day workshop.
 Therefore, workshops contain inconsistent content depending on who teaches, and new instructors face an overwhelming amount of work to prepare for their first